destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 📝 Katas

 - Implement Create and Edit Form in your app.
 Preferably both cases should be handled by the same component.
-- Create Wizard form in your app.
 - Implement form with array of fields (eg. user can add multiple addresses each consisting inputs for city, zip-code and street.
 User should be able to add as many addresses as needed.
 User should be able to remove addresses)
 - Add validation to the form using the Yup library
-- Add validation for fields depending on each other using the Yup library (eg. when user selects agreement to receive email, validate the age is over 18.
-Otherwise do not validate age is over 18)

 ---